Creators

 Payment Processor for YouTube Creators (Beyond AdSense)

 If you're a YouTube creator, you already know AdSense isn't your whole income — it's usually the smallest slice.
 Sponsorships, merch sales, course revenue, fan donations on Patreon-style platforms, and direct brand deals together typically make 2-5x what AdSense pays.
-And every one of those revenue streams runs on a different payment rail, in a different currency, with a different freeze risk, and a different time-to-cash.
+And every one of those revenue streams runs on a different payment rail, in a different currency, with a different review-and-hold risk, and a different time-to-cash.

 That's a lot of payment infrastructure for someone whose actual job is making videos.